LOADING . . . PLEASE WAIT

 A thread lift is a kind of instant facelift that uses ‘threads’ – fine sutures of biodegradable material – instead of scalpels.
 The sutures are threaded along your face under the skin using a needle, then pulled tight to hoist saggy parts of the face back to where you would prefer they had remained.

 Using a narrow-bore needle, the practitioner places the threads in the superficial fat layer beneath the skin, above the muscle and also above the fibrous layer that lies between the muscle and the fat.
 This fat layer, you’ll be glad to hear, is clear of nerve endings, so you shouldn’t feel any discomfort while the practitioner is placing threads in it.
-Scroll down for more info and all the FAQs about thread lifting.
+Thread lifting can also be used on some parts of the body – specifically the arms – to help combat sagging skin in those areas.

 EXPECT TO PAY